Stopping Disinformation

 Three people holding a cardboard cutout of a TV in front of their faces and smiling as though they're on TV.

-IREX is committed to helping individuals, communities, and organizations protect information integrity and build resilience to disinformation.
-Our strengths include:
+IREX is committed to helping individuals, communities, and organizations protect information integrity and build resilience to manipulative information.

-Learn to Discern is IREX’s flagship initiative for teaching media literacy.
-The program helps people of all ages develop healthy habits for engaging with information, online and offline.
+Learn to Discern (L2D) is IREX’s flagship approach to building media literacy and resilience to manipulative information across the globe.
+L2D helps people of all ages develop healthy habits for engaging with information, online and offline.

-Learn to Discern empowers individuals, communities, and organizations to recognize manipulative information, prevent misinformation from spreading, and participate in online conversations without undermining anyone’s dignity or well-being.
+L2D empowers individuals, communities, and organizations to recognize and resist manipulative information and to participate in information spaces without undermining anyone’s dignity or well-being.
 The program has appeared in numerous outlets, including the New York Times, NPR, Christian Science Monitor, and Journal of Media Literacy Education (PDF, 836 KB).

 Recent examples:

-Creating social media campaigns to teach media literacy skills
+Creating media and public campaigns to foster media literacy

 We create targeted social media campaigns that use "sharable" content—like memes, videos, and quizzes—to win audiences' attention.